practicusai/docs/docs/tutorial/data-analysis-intro.md

 ![load insurance](img/data-analysis-intro/insurance-load.png)

-This dataset is about the insurance premium charges of U.S. individuals based on demographics such as, age, sex, [bmi](https://en.wikipedia.org/wiki/Body_mass_index) ..
+This dataset is about the insurance charges of U.S. individuals based on demographics such as, age, sex, [bmi](https://en.wikipedia.org/wiki/Body_mass_index) ..

 - Click on the _charges_ column name to select it
 - You see a mini histogram upper right with basic quartile information